 A common shore bird having long wings and webbed feet.
 See also Sea Gull.

-Redesignated twice during the war, to AT-141 on 1 June 1942 and to ATO-141 on 15 May 1944, Seagull departed Pearl Harbor for the last time in October 1945 and arrived at Mare Island on the 12th to await inactivation.
-Assigned to SubRon 3 during the interim, she was decommissioned on 5 September 1946; struck from the Navy list on 15 October 1946; and transferred to the Maritime Commission for disposal on 2 May 1947.
+Re-designated twice during the war, to a fleet tug, AT-141, on 1 June 1942 and as a fleet tug (old), ATO-141 on 15 May 1944, Seagull departed Pearl Harbor for the last time in October 1945 and arrived at Mare Island on the 12th to await inactivation.
+Assigned to Submarine Squadron 3 during the interim, she was decommissioned at Mare Island on 5 September 1946.

 Stricken from the Naval Register on 15 October 1946, ex-Seagull was transferred to the Maritime Commission for disposal on 30 April 1947, and simultaneously delivered at Suisun Bay, Calif., to her purchaser, the Crowley Launch & Tugboat Co., the same day.

 Updated, Robert J. Cressman